 As a result of the COVID-19 pandemic, the industry is experiencing a significant increase in demand that is expected to be a tailwind for years to come, given the long-term, subscription-like demand for pet care products and services.
-Packaged Facts predicts a 4% growth in pet-owning households in 2020, 2% in 2021, and 1% in 2022.
+Packaged Facts predicts a 4% growth in pet-owning households in 2020.
 Although this step function increase in the pet population was offset in 2020 by a decrease in consumption of services (including veterinary services) during COVID-19 shutdowns, it represents a meaningful, long-term change in total industry growth from 5% historically to 7% through 2024, according to Packaged Facts and company internal estimates.